Programming-0101/TheBook/manuscript/chapter1.md

 ## Introduction

 What is a computer program?
-A computer program is basically a set of instructions for manipulating information.
+A computer program is basically a **set of instructions** for manipulating **information**.
 To be of any value, the information used by a computer program must have a way to get into the program (input) and get out of the program (output).
 That may sound too simplistic, but ultimately it is entirely accurate; even the most sophisticated computer program can do nothing more than process information (albeit, in a very fast and efficient way), and no matter how cool the program looks, if there is no way to put information into it and get information out of it then it’s not of much use to anyone.

 The most familiar kind of input and output (or I/O) in a computer program comes from the user.
 Textual information is entered (input) from the user via the keyboard and displayed (output) to the user via the monitor.
 Other means of user I/O can include computer mice, microphones, speakers, printers, fax machines, Braille readers, touch screens, stylus, etc.

 Besides handling user I/O, computer programs can also do file or database I/O. Computer files and databases allow information to be persistent.
 Information is said to be persistent when it can be stored outside of the computer program and later retrieved for further processing.
 The combination of a) user I/O, b) fast and accurate processing, and c) persistent information storage is what makes computer programs so useful.

 ## Variables, Values and Data Types

+> "... manipulating ***information***."

+At the heart of all computer programs is the idea of **information** or ***data***.
+This is especially true in Object-Oriented Programming languages.
+With information being such a critical component of computer programs, it's important to understand what we mean by *information*.

 ### It's All About Information